raiden-network/scenario-player/CONTRIBUTING.rst

     If any of these are not true, the PR will not be able to merged. **No exceptions!**

+..admonition:: Merge vs Rebase

+    The git history is a protocol of our development.
+As such, it is untouchable.

 Features & Fixes
 ----------------